Growing Lifelong Philanthropists

 - Jennifer Touchet, Vice President of Personal & Family Philanthropy and Allison Hale, Philanthropic Services Associate, Greater Houston Community Foundation

-- Marlene Corrado, Program Officer, Communications & NextGen Engagement, the William J. and Dorothy K. O’Neill Foundation
+- Marlene Corrado, Program Officer, Communications & NextGen Engagement, William J. and Dorothy K. O’Neill Foundation